1. Start with understanding all of the help you really need

 While you can do this in a spreadsheet – using Gather My Crew makes the process so much easier.

 7. Set up a Gather My Crew account for yourself

 You do not need to wait for someone to create a help roster for you.
 We have made it so easy with Gather My Crew that all you will need to do it click a few buttons and invite some friends.

 One of the great things about using Gather My Crew is that it removes the sometimes-awkward conversations required to ask for help.

-All of our invites are sent out electronically.
+All of our invites are sent out by SMS.
 Your friends accept your invite and can have a look at your calendar to decide when and how they can help.